-- the proposed site is only small and the amount of fishing that would occur there is likely to be negligible; - the same species seen over the mud substrate at the proposed site could be found in most areas of Pelorus Sound, where this substrate is common.
-No information suggests the proposed site offers unique habitats or species mix; and - the same methods used at the proposed site could be used elsewhere nearby; sufficient alternative areas exist.
+- the proposed site is only small and the amount of fishing that would occur there is likely to be small; - the same species seen over the mud substrate at the proposed site could be found in most areas of Pelorus Sound, where this substrate is common.
+No information suggests the proposed site offers unique habitats or species mix; and - the same methods used at the proposed site could be used elsewhere nearby; sufficient alternative areas exist, especially for stationary rod/line fishing.

-33. Apart from the closed area for finfish fishing around Maud Island and longline and set net restrictions in certain areas under the Amateur Regulations, all Pelorus Sound is available for recreational and customary fishing.
+33. Apart from the closed area for finfish fishing around Maud Island and longline and set net restrictions in certain areas under the Amateur Regulations, all the waters of Pelorus Sound are available for recreational and customary fishing.
 Many alternative areas are available for the type of fishing that could occur at the proposed site.